JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-07-27-airbnb-style-guide-chapter-1.md

 <br>
 ### Why Should I Care?
-It's important to have a clear understanding how you access values with primitive and complex types.
+It's important to have a clear understanding of how you access values with primitive and complex types.
 Say I have two variables and I set one equal to the other.
 If they are both **primitives** and I later change one of them then the other doesn't change.
 The two variables aren't linked in any way.

 ```javascript
 const foo = 1;